philipgriffin/vscode-angular-enterprise/README.md

 ## Description

-A curation of the best extensions for Visual Studio Code to assist in building enterprise-grade Angular applications.
+Angular Enterprise is a curation of Visual Studio Code extensions to assist in developing enterprise-grade Angular applications.
+Once installed, Angular Enterprise will preload your IDE with the below extensions.
+All extensions and the global workspace will then be preconfigured for optimal performance.

+## Actions & Commands

+### Extension Installation

+Upon installation all new extensions will be installed.
+Once complete configuration is applied to the workspace.
+These steps are repeated for each new version.

+### Clear Version State

+> **Warning**
+> Once executed the next reload will reapply Angular Enterprise's `settings.json`.

+Clears the global version state.
+This can be useful if you would like to force a rerun of the Extension Installation phase.
+Simply execute this command then reload your workspace.

 ## Install